 Amplifying Black Advocate Voices: How Bias Has Affected My Patient Journey

-We asked our advocate team: How has race has affected your patient journey?
-Were there experiences where you were dismissed, not listened to, ignored, or did not feel represented?
-Keep scrolling to read about their personal experiences of seeking care for their autoimmune conditions.
+We asked: How has race affected your patient journey?
+Were you ever dismissed, not listened to, ignored, or did not feel represented?
+We hope these stories give our readers insight into the added burden faced by people of color with autoimmune conditions.

 How has bias affected your patient journey?